kkrull/apprenticeship-blog/_drafts/go-error-handling.md

 * you're likely to be writing idiomatic Go code
 * if you have tested and they are passing, you may be able to move on
 * although a bit polarizing, the ability to have working code and move on without getting distracted is valuable

+## Notes from FP in Scala

+s safer and retains referential transparency, and through the use of higher-order functions, we can preserve the primary benefit of exceptions

+We can prove that y is not referentially transparent.
+Recall that any RT expression may be substituted with the value it refers to, and this substitution should preserve program meaning.
+If we substitute throw new Exception("fail!") for y in x + y, it produces a different result, because the exception will now be raised inside a try block that will catch the exception and return 43:

+Another way of understanding RT is that the meaning of RT expressions does not depend on context and may be reasoned about locally, whereas the meaning of non-RT expressions is context-dependent and requires more global reasoning.
+For instance, the meaning of the RT expression 42 + 5 doesn’t depend on the larger expression it’s embedded in—it’s always and forever equal to 47.
+But the meaning of the expression throw new Exception("fail") is very context-dependent—as we just demonstrated, it takes on different meanings depending on which try block (if any) it’s nested within.

+There are two main problems with exceptions:

+As we just discussed, exceptions break RT and introduce context dependence, moving us away from the simple reasoning of the substitution model and making it possible to write confusing exception-based code.
+This is the source of the folklore advice that exceptions should be used only for error handling, not for control flow.
+Exceptions are not type-safe.
+The type of failingFn, Int => Int tells us nothing about the fact that exceptions may occur, and the compiler will certainly not force callers of failingFn to make a decision about how to handle those exceptions.
+If we forget to check for an exception in failingFn, this won’t be detected until runtime.

+Java’s checked exceptions at least force a decision about whether to handle or reraise an error, but they result in significant boilerplate for callers.
+More importantly, they don’t work for higher-order functions, which can’t possibly be aware of the specific exceptions that could be raised by their arguments.
+For example, consider the map function we defined for List:

 ## Try/catch (not going to happen)